-18 With BPM continuing to have the very highest renewal fee of all DCA licensees (\$900), as it has for two decades, there may be little, if any, support anywhere for raising the fee.
-Likewise, there is no support for cutting BPM's licensing or enforcement.
+With BPM continuing to have the very highest renewal fee of all DCA boards (\$900), as it has for two decades, there may be little if any support anywhere for raising the fee.
+BPM does not support raising the renewal fee or cutting licensing or enforcement programs.